AyoubEttalbi/Centre-Red-city/TikoSchool_Project_Analysis.md

         - Total invoices processed before filtering
         - Invoices filtered out by date filter
         - Final stats calculation
-    *   **Next Steps:** Monitor the Laravel logs to identify which invoices are being filtered out and why, then adjust the logic accordingly.
+        - Sample student IDs and invoice IDs for verification
+    *   **Current Status:** Logs show the controller is processing 126 invoices and returning 126 unique students, which matches the frontend display.
+The test scripts were calculating 143 because they were processing invoices differently (one per student vs one per month per student).
+    *   **Resolution:** The controller logic is working correctly.
+The discrepancy was in our test script methodology, not in the actual controller code.
-    *   **Code Location:** `app/Http/Controllers/TeacherController.php` - stats calculation (lines 667-674) and date filter (lines 623-631).
+    *   **Code Location:** `app/Http/Controllers/TeacherController.php` - stats calculation (lines 677-685) and invoice processing (lines 483-490).